-Re-examination: At the re-exam is the student allowed to improve the oral presentation
+Re-examination: The re-exam will be based on the original report, improvements of the report and an improved oral presentation.

 The following aids are permitted during the exam: The project report and the student's individual presentation

 The exam is assessed with a mark according to the 7-step scale and assessed with external evaluation.
 The project report counts for 70% of the total grade and the oral presentation counts for 30% of the total grade.